Home > Travelogues > Facts pages > Rome

 Pickpockets

 Like in every big city one must be aware of pickpockets in Rome.
 Their preferred hunting grounds are buses, trains or any place with many people.
-This page offers some advice, but the bottom line is to use common sense, to be alert and not to bring more money than you can spare!
+Use common sense, be alert and don't bring more money than you can spare!

 Faked goods